Are you looking for a monitor under $150? A monitor can make a massive difference to the experience of a competitive gamer.

 The average color depth of the LG 24MK600M is 6 -bit, which results in dithered gradients and colors that are not so accurate.
 Some games may cause frame drops outside the adaptive refresh rate of 56Hz.
 The minimum refresh rate is 5ms, which can cause ghosting effects.
 The monitor also has a maximum refresh rate of 75Hz.
 That rate may be too low for the fast frame rates in competitive games.

-Despite being very affordable, the LG MK600M offers excellent clarity and sturdy design.
+Despite being very affordable, the LG MK600M offers excellent clarity and a sturdy design.
 We also like the inclusion of FreeSync and the extra refresh headroom on the panel.
 It has a few downsides, but we always have to keep in mind that it is, after all, a budget monitor.

 The LG 24MK600M is an excellent option in this price range.
 It is a perfect and affordable choice for gaming.
 You can also use it for professional work and editing photos.